Table of Contents

 What is a legacy system?

-A legacy system is a software written with the use of old methods and technologies that operates without access to the Internet.
+A legacy system (web applications) is a software written with the use of old methods and technologies that operates without access to the Internet.
 70% of corporate business applications are legacy ones.
 The statistics show that 60% of the IT budget is spent on Legacy system maintenance.

 Legacy applications are maintained by very few people possessing the knowledge of the corresponding technologies and business processes.
 Usually, earlier versions of the software are used.
 The companies avoid upgrading the app since there is a risk that everything goes down.
-Most of the legacy apps don’t have proper documentation that makes it challenging to understand how they work.

 How to automate the website testing?